-The proposed development comprises 56 no. residential units and is located in a built-up area, near residential properties, retail developments and commercial properties.
+The proposed development comprises 155 no. residential units and is located near residential properties, retail developments and recreational facilities.

 The information included with this application confirms that in this instance the infrastructure is adequate, Uisce Eireann have confirmed the feasibility of the proposal with respect to water supply and foul discharge.
 It is not anticipated to be any cumulative effects relating to water supply and foul drainage during the operational phase.